makemepulse/nanogl-starter/README.md

 Additionaly, Irradiance data is provided as a 3 bands Spherical Harmonics in a txt file.

 API:
-  `IblLight`: represent an IBL in a `LightSetup`, can be added like other Punctual Lights.
-A `LightSetup` suport only one IblLight.
+  `Ibl`: represent an IBL in a `LightSetup`, can be added like other Punctual Lights.
+A `LightSetup` suport only one Ibl.
-  `IblResource`: a `Resource<IblLight>` to help you load Ibls.
+  `IblResource`: a `Resource<Ibl>` to help you load Ibls.
 It handle octa/pmrem and png/webp switch based on capabilities.

 Examples:
   [PmremIblSample](src/webgl/samples/ibl/PmremIblSample.ts) and [OctaIblSample](src/webgl/samples/ibl/OctaIblSample.ts)